Subscribe to the Newsletter

 In modern science there is no direct equivalent as far as I know.
 However, after I describe it you’ll understand why certain proposals have been made.

 The way I think of it is like a small bottle containing liquid, or beads of compressed, concentrated energy if you prefer: rather like small sweets, perhaps.

 If you are born alive, you receive a bottle at birth.
 That’s yours and nobody else can use it: you cannot give it away.

 As you live, you use it up, like fuel in your car.
 Unlike fuel, you can’t buy more, though you do make more – a little more – as you go along, depending on what you do.

 You can certainly use it up faster than desirable, like going everywhere in first gear, revving your car’s engine furiously when you should be driving smoothly along with just the right revs to keep you going without stalling.

 Some people live in hilly countries.
 If they drive without too much haste, their car’s fuel will last longer.
 But forever racing up and down mountains will use it up faster; the same if they insist on hauling a huge caravan behind them.

 Or if they go everywhere with the air-conditioning on at full pelt in warm weather and the heater on all the time in cold weather.
-Those use fuel, and sometimes in small cars you notice the engine labouring, particularly with air-conditioning: certainly the fuel goes down faster.
+Those use fuel, and sometimes in small cars you notice the engine labouring, particularly with air-conditioning: certainly you use fuel faster.

-This analogy with a car and its fuel isn't perfect, however.
-Your body can repair itself most of the time, given the right materials and time.
-You can choose to get fit, or not.
-You can choose to rest, or not.
+This analogy with a car and its fuel isn’t perfect, however.
+Your body can repair itself, given the right materials and time.
+You can choose to get fit, or not, and you can choose to rest, or not.